David Opdyke

 David Opdyke (born 1969) is an American visual artist who works in sculpture and installation.
 He was born in Schenectady, New York, and lives in Queens.

-Reception
+Work

+Opdyke's work explores issues surrounding consumerism, globalization and environmental degradation.
+His found-postcard installation, This Land, portrays an idealized version of Americana upon first viewing.
+Upon closer scrutiny, viewers realize that each postcard includes painted interventions such as wildfires, locust swarms, tornadoes and similar "natural disasters" depicting the effects of climate change.
+Other painted additions include human responses or cultural interventions that feebly attempt to mitigate environmental disasters.
+In 2022, This Land was included in the exhibition, Someday, all this, at the Climate Museum's pop-up space in Soho, New York.

 Opdyke's work has received critical attention in The Paris Review, the Detroit Art Review, Hyperallergic, The New York Times, among other publications.

+He graduated from the University of Cincinnati College of Design, Architecture, Art, and Planning in 1992.